In this section

 Yet another cause of syncope can be an inflammation of the heart muscle known as myocarditis.
 The heart muscle becomes weakened and is not able to pump as well as normal.
 The body again reacts to decreased blood flow to the brain by fainting.

-Other situations or illnesses that can cause syncope include, but are not limited to, the following:
+Other situations or illnesses that can cause syncope in kids include, but are not limited to, the following:

 - Head injury